viktor-nikolov/MicroBlaze-DDR3-tutorial/project_files/ArtyA7-100_tools_2025.1/README.md

 The file [MicroBlaze_DDR_speed_test_sw_2025.1.archive.zip](MicroBlaze_DDR_speed_test_sw_2025.1.archive.zip) is a Vitis 2025.1 project archive, which contains the benchmarking app running on the HW design created by the tutorial.
 To use the archive, open an empty workspace in Vitis 2025.1, select File|Import, and provide the path to the project archive in the field "Import from Archive".

+> [!NOTE]
+>
+> Please note that I created the Vitis 2025.1 project archive on Windows, and it is, unfortunately, not usable on Linux.
+This is because Vitis stores names of build executables in the BSP configuration.
+Linux executables differ from those on Windows.
+Generally, Vitis exports are not compatible across different operating systems.

 Please do not be confused by error highlighting in Vitis 2025.1 IDE.
 It sometimes highlights "errors" that do not exist.
-On the screenshot below, only warnings about inactive cache are valid.
+In the screenshot below, only warnings about inactive cache are valid.
 I deliberately raised them using `#warning` statements.
 No other warnings or errors will appear during compilation.

 <img title="" src="../../pictures/VitisUnified_problems.png" alt="" width="550">